DanDigits/GiTutorial/README.md

 be up to date on the changes.
 Type out your explanation, and hit enter.

 ### Publishing (`push`)
-After any necessary commits have been made to your local repository, you may now publish these commits to an online repository, through the use of git push command.
+After any necessary commits have been made to your local repository, you may now publish the updated commits/repository to an online service, through the use of git push command.
+This will update the online service hosting your repository, with your new changes.

-When pushing, run
+To push, run
 ```
 git push origin <branch name>
 ```
-to push the commits to the repository hosted online.
 Respective hosting credentials will be brought up following the execution of this command.

 > **Note** If you receive an error denoting a missing 'origin', run